bensnell/ofxRTLS/README.md

 In your project *Properties* window, under *Configuration Properties  > C/C++ > Preprocessor > Preprocessor Definitions*, select *Edit* from the dropdown menu on the right and at the bottom of the window, check the box that says *Inherit from parent or project defaults*.

+If you plan on using any of the postprocessing options, pass the macro `RTLS_ENABLE_POSTPROCESS` in the Project Properties' *Preprocessor Definitions*.

 ### Usage

 Include the addon in your project as normal.
 Then create an ofxRTLS object, e.g.: